kortschak/go-spew/README.md

 pseudo-code representations of pointer-based structures will require subsequent processing.

-utter implements a deep pretty printer for Go data structures to aid in snapshot creation.
 A comprehensive suite of tests with near 100% test coverage is provided to ensure proper functionality.  utter is licensed under the liberal ISC license, so it may be used in open source or commercial projects.

 ## Documentation